Seven Steps to Financial Aid

 To qualify for a tuition fee deferral, students selected for verification must complete all requested financial aid documents priority deadline.
 Students not selected for verification will receive a tuition fee deferral if their financial aid application is completed.

 Tuition fee deferral protects course enrollment and delays the payment of tuition fees.
 The tuition fee deferral is temporary and is removed the second week of the semester.
-Once the tuition fee deferral is removed, students are responsible to pay fees by the next payment period, regardless of their financial aid status.
+Once the tuition fee deferral is removed, students are responsible to pay fees by the next due date, regardless of their financial aid status.

 Step 5: Award Notification